shadcn/subdb-cli/README.md

 Options
 --------------

     -l, --language Language for the subtitle.
+Defaults to English.

 Examples
 --------------